Traveling to India in the monsoons

 However, and we don’t want to butter it up, it does rain a lot…like A LOT.
-Not like British drizzle or the one shower for a couple of minutes you get in South-East Asia.
+Not like British drizzle or the one shower for a couple of minutes like you get in South-East Asia.
 It often rains for days and it rains heavily in the tropical areas of the west coast and in the north of India.
 The cities have an almost non-existent drainage system and the streets flood quickly.
-And on top of it there is the humidity, your constant travel companion.
-Clothes don’t dry for hours to days and the heat feels more discomforting.It’s all about the attitude when you travel during the Indian monsoon.
+And on top of it, there is the humidity, your constant travel companion.
+Clothes don’t dry for hours, sometimes even days and the heat feels more discomforting.

 Many tourists avoid India in the monsoon which means that you have a lot of sights to yourself.
-That makes it easier to connect to locals and experience more authenticity.
+That makes it easier to connect with the locals and experience more authenticity.
 The typical tourist scams appear at a minimum and all together you just don’t feel like one in a thousand travelers while you stroll the lanes and monuments of ancient India.

 WHERE TO TRAVEL TO DURING THE INDIAN MONSOON?

-Technically you can travel anywhere as long as you are mentally prepared and pack the right clothes.
+Technically, you can travel anywhere as long as you are mentally prepared and pack the right clothes.
 However, some areas might be more enjoyable than others.

 The India monsoon hits the west coast the most.
 Therefore, Goa and Kerala face a lot of rain and humidity.
-We would recommend to avoid the coastlines.
+We would recommend avoiding coastlines.
 The beaches lose their charm and the strong currents make swimming even dangerous.
-The beach resorts and shacks close already in April and don’t open again until September or even October.
+The beach resorts and shacks close in April and don’t open again until September or even October.

-So it is the best time to hit the countryside and hill stations.
-As the nature and greenery is at full swing, it’s a great pleasure to walk through the lush hills and pass the freshly filled lakes and rivers and enjoy what makes the tropics to interesting and unique.
-Wayanad, Munnar and Thekkady are such places but also the Dudhsagar Waterfall Hike in Goa.
-Ooty in Tamil Nadu is very popular amongst domestic tourists to flee the heat of the cities.
+So, the monsoon is the best time to hit the countryside and hill stations.
+As nature and greenery are at full swing, it’s a pleasure to walk through the lush hills and pass the freshly filled lakes and rivers .
+Wayanad, Munnar and Thekkady are beautiful during this season and so is Dudhsagar Waterfall Hike in Goa.
+Ooty in Tamil Nadu is very popular amongst domestic tourists who want to escape the heat of the cities.

 If you want to escape the Indian monsoon all together and enjoy stunning landscapes in the mountains, Ladakh might be the best destination for you.
 The state in the most northern part on India is flanked by the high mountain ranges of the Himalayas and the Karkokram mountain range.
 The state offers breathtaking views and great opportunities for hikes.
-It’s also called the cold dessert for a reason as the precipitation is very low up here.
-It’s ideal to go there between June and August, when the days are moderately warm and the night pleasantly cool.When the monsoon hits central and south India it is the best time to travel to Ladakh where the sun is still shining.
+It’s called the cold dessert for a reason as the precipitation is very low up there.
+It’s ideal to go there between June and August, when the days are moderately warm and nights pleasantly cool.

-Even though it can rain a lot in central India, i.e. in states like Uttar Pradesh, Madya Pradesh, Maharashtra, Karnataka and also Bihar and West Bengal, it might be a better time to visit than in April, May or October since the temperatures are lower, especially during overcast and cloudy weather.
+Even though it can rain a lot in central India, i.e. in states like Uttar Pradesh, Madya Pradesh, Maharashtra, Karnataka and also Bihar and West Bengal, it might be a good time to visit than in April, May or October since the temperatures are lower, especially during overcast and cloudy weather.

 The rocky surroundings of Hampi where you can explore ancient temple and palace ruins of an empire long gone, might be worth a visit as it can get very hot and dry in central India during the rest of the year.
 Combine it with a visit to Mysore and Wayanad.
 Find out more here.

 From June to August you should avoid travelling to the footsteps of the Himalayas.
-Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore even many landslides.
-Trekking is impossible and you would need to stay indoors most of the time – not how you would like to spend your time in India
+Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore many landslides.
+Trekking is impossible and you would need to stay indoors most of the time – not how you would like to spend your time in India!

 WHAT TO WEAR DURING THE INDIAN MONSOON?

-Some people enjoy gum boots but for others it might be too warm, not to mention the space they occupy in your luggage.
-So do invest some money in good quality rubber sandals or check the markets after arrival as the locals know best how to cope with the flooded streets.During the Indian monsoon you need to pack water-proof clothes and shoes.
+Some people enjoy gum boots but for others, they might be too warm and heavy to carry.
+So do invest some money in good quality rubber sandals or check the markets after arrival as the locals know best about how to cope with the flooded streets.

 My PE teacher used to say ‘there is no such thing as bad weather, only a bad choice of clothing and attitude’.
-Of course I didn’t agree with her while running 1000m in cold rains and heavy winds but she had a good point.
+Of course, I didn’t agree with her while running 1000m in cold rains and heavy winds but she had a good point.
 It’s all about setting the right expectations and making the best of the situation.